 At St Mary’s Church of England Primary School, our school values: Respect, Friendship, Compassion, Perseverance, Courage and Thankfulness are at the heart of all that we do and are all linked to the fundamental British values listed above.
 We value the backgrounds and diversity of all our pupils and families and we undertake a variety of events and lessons to celebrate these.
 Underpinning all of this, are a range of curriculum topics which further support and embed British Values.

-School councillors are elected every year by their classmates.
-Each class has a school council representative who is responsible for feeding back to their class after a meeting.
+School Parliament representatives are elected every year by their classmates.
+Each class has a School Parliament representative who is responsible for feeding back to their class after a meeting.

-Over the years the school council have been involved in a number of ventures including:
+Over the years the School Parliament have been involved in a number of ventures including:

 - rejuvenation of the outside learning area